-Hachirogata used to be the second largest lake in Japan with the size of 220 km2 next to Lake Biwa in Shiga Prefecture.
-It was a brackish-water lake because the river water often flowed backward.
-By the big project of reclamation by drainage, most part of the lake has become a land and made farms and a village called Ogata-mura.
-Now you see the water only around the village which used to be the rim of the lake.
+Hachirogata used to be the second-largest lake in Japan with a size of 220 km2, only Lake Biwa in Shiga Prefecture was larger.
+It used to be a brackish-water lake because the river water often flowed backward, but through a big project of land reclamation by drainage most parts of the lake have become land to create farms and a village called Ogata-mura.
+Now you only see water around the village, at what used to be the location of the rim of the lake.

-The reclamation started during the Edo period, but it was very small scale.
-The big project started in 1957 and took 20 years until it finished in 1977.
-The purpose of the project was to increase the production of rice and provide the place to work.
-Many people came to work there from all over Japan by applying the public invitation.
-Now, about 3,000 people live in the village.
+The reclamation started during the Edo period, but it was only on a very small scale during those days.
+The big project only started in 1957 and took 20 years to be finished.
+The purpose of the project was to increase the production of rice and provide more places to work.
+Many people came to work here from all over Japan by applying after a public invitation went out.
+Now, there are about 3,000 people live in the village.

-You will find Godzilla Boulder in the southwestern part of Oga Peninsula.
-It was named so because of its shape: how can a tour of Japan not include a visit to this famous monster?
-The first Godzilla movie was made in 1954, a little before Hachirogata project started.
+You will find the Godzilla Boulder in the southwestern part of Oga Peninsula.
+It was named so because of its shape, and how can a tour of Japan not include a visit to this famous monster?
+The first Godzilla movie was made in 1954, a little before the Hachirogata project started.

-Add to it, the west coast of Oga, with its long line of rude cliffs and rocks; Hachibodai, with the best views of Oga and clear out to the Ou Mountain Range; and of course, Nyudo-zaki Point, on the tip of the peninsula, with its spectacular view of the Japan Sea.
+For some amazing natural vistas you should go to the west coast of Oga, with its long line of rude cliffs and rocks; Hachibodai, with the best views of Oga and if the weather is clear all the way up to the Ou Mountain Range; and of course, the Nyudo-zaki Point on the tip of the peninsula, with its spectacular view of the Japan Sea.

-A sightseeing boat leaves from nearby Oga Aquarium, and from it you can view the coastline, sprinkled with strange rocks and bizarre stones, magnificent sculptures that nature has created.
+A sightseeing boat leaves from the nearby Oga Aquarium, and from here you can get a great view of the coastline that is sprinkled with strangely shaped rocks and bizarre stones which are like magnificent sculptures that nature has created.

-It is also famous for a traditional event called “Namahage,” at which time young people, disguised as ogres.
-They visit houses especially the ones with children to admonish lazy people, expel evil spirits, ward off disasters, and to bless people.
+Oga Peninsula is also famous for a traditional event called Namahage, during which young people disguise themselves as ogres.
+They visit houses, especially the ones with children, to admonish lazy people, expel evil spirits, ward off disasters, and to bless people.
 Namahage shout “Is there any crying child?” and “Is there any naughty child?”.
-And many small children start to cry because it is very scary.
-But this is a kind of blessing.
+Many small children then start to cry because it is very scary, but this is seen as a kind of blessing.

 There is a museum called Namahage-kan.
 They exhibit masks and outfits of Namahage.
-Outfit is an overcoat made of straw.
-They also show the video of Namahage.
-You will see how this traditional event is held.
+The outfit is an overcoat made of straw.
+They also show a video of a Namahage event so you can see how this traditional event is held.